-The global convergence results discussed above apply only to shallow two-layer networks.
+The convergence results discussed above apply only to shallow two-layer networks in a mean-field regime.
 Extending such guarantees to deeper networks remains a largely open problem.
 From an empirical standpoint, it is widely observed that very deep and large neural networks can be trained effectively despite their non-convex loss landscapes.
 However, a rigorous mathematical explanation of this phenomenon is still missing.
 Importantly, these are optimization results: while a network can often be trained to a global minimizer, not all global minima generalize equally well to unseen data.
 Most theoretical analyses (see, e.g.,~\cite{jacot2018neural,lee2019wide,arora2019fine}) rely on a suitable rescaling of network parameters in the infinite-width limit, leading to the so-called \emph{kernel regime}.
 In this regime, training dynamics are approximated by a quadratic optimization problem involving the \emph{neural tangent kernel} (NTK)~\cite{jacot2018neural}.
 While powerful for analysis, this approximation poorly reflects real-world training, since it predicts a ``lazy training'' behavior associated with limited feature learning and poor generalization~\cite{chizat2019lazy}.

 To capture richer dynamics, it is necessary to account for \emph{skip connections}, as introduced in residual networks (ResNets)~\cite{he2016deep}.
-Denoting $s$ the network depth, one can model a residual block as a two-layer MLP correction with scaling $1/S$:
+With $S$ residual blocks, one can model a block as a two-layer MLP correction with scaling $1/S$: